How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • Acute infectious diseases;

-Perhaps for any patient, preparing a bath for himself will not be difficult.
-However, even the most effective bath at first glance may not bring the desired effect without meeting a number of conditions:
+Perhaps, for any patient, preparing a bath for yourself will not be difficult.
+However, even the most effective bath at first glance may not bring the desired effect unless a number of conditions are met:

-1. The temperature should be no higher than + 37 ° C;
+1. The temperature should not be higher than +37°C;

-2. Immediately before taking a bath, it is important to shower yourself with warm water;
+2. Immediately before taking a bath, it is important to douse yourself with warm water;

-3. The total duration of being in the water is no more than half an hour;
+3. The total duration of stay in the water is no more than half an hour;

 4. The bath should not be taken on an empty stomach;

-6. Immediately after leaving, it is very useful to use a healing skin cream, preferably on a natural basis.
+6. Immediately after leaving, it is very useful to use a medicated skin cream, preferably on a natural basis.

 When taking a bath, the patient must take into account his age.
-Thus, it is undesirable for people over 50 to be in water whose temperature exceeds 36 ° C, and the stay time should be reduced to 15 minutes.
-Let us now turn directly to the types of therapeutic baths.
+Thus, it is not advisable for people over 50 years of age to be in water whose temperature exceeds 36°C, and the residence time should be reduced to 15 minutes.
+Let us now move directly to the types of medicinal baths.

 Saline.
-Baths with sea salt are the most common and effective of all types: firstly, sea salt can be bought at an affordable price, secondly, it helps to exfoliate psoriatic crusts, and thirdly, it practically does not cause allergic reactions.
-The only drawback of using a sea salt bath is severe itching in the first 2 - 3 applications.
+Sea salt baths are the most common and effective of all types: firstly, sea salt can be bought at affordable price, secondly, it helps exfoliate psoriatic crusts, and thirdly, it practically does not cause allergic reactions.
+The only drawback of using a bath made of sea salt consists in the occurrence of severe itching in the first 2 - 3 applications.

-It is very simple to prepare a salt bath, the calculation looks like this: 1 kg of salt is pre-mixed in boiling water, after which it is added to the filled bath and stirred thoroughly.
-You should stay in such water for about 20 minutes, the frequency of admission is no more than 3 times a week.
-A systematic bath with sea salt will help relieve the unpleasant symptoms of psoriasis and relieve periods of exacerbation.
+Preparing a salt bath is very simple, the calculation looks like this: 1 kg of salt is first mixed in boiling water, then added to the filled bath and stirred thoroughly.
+You should stay in such water for about 20 minutes, and take it no more than 3 times a week.
+Systematic exposure to a bath with sea salt will help relieve the unpleasant symptoms of psoriasis and relieve periods of exacerbation.

 With magnesium sulfate.
-Magnesium sulfate baths are quite effective and powerful.
-Magnesium sulfate is a serious chemical, and excessive abuse of such baths may not have the best effect on your health.
-Of all the therapeutic baths, water treatments with magnesium sulfate have the fastest and most effective effect.
-For cooking you will need: 1 kg of magnesium per 25 liters of water.
-One sachet weighing 100 grams is poured into the total volume of water, after emptying each one is thoroughly stirred until the crystals disappear.
-The permissible number of applications is 2 times every 4 weeks.
+Baths using magnesium sulfate are quite effective and strong.
+Magnesium sulfate is a serious chemical substance; excessive abuse of such baths may not have the best effect on your health.
+Of all medicinal baths, water procedures with magnesium sulfate have the fastest and most effective effect.
+To prepare you will need: 1 kg of magnesia per 25 liters of water.
+Pour one sachet weighing 100 grams into the total volume of water, after emptying each one, thoroughly stir until the crystals disappear.
+The permissible number of uses is 2 times every 4 weeks.

-Coniferous baths.
-Taking coniferous baths involves the preparation of an infusion: dissolve 150 g of concentrated coniferous extract in 300 g of water, mix thoroughly, add to the total volume of water.
-You can also use fresh pine branches, for this they are boiled in a bucket of water for 15 minutes, after which they are filtered and added to the bath.
-Coniferous baths should be taken at a temperature not exceeding 37 ° C for 20 minutes.
+Pine baths.
+Taking pine baths involves preparing an infusion: dissolve 150 grams of concentrated pine extract in 300 grams of water, mix thoroughly, add to the total volume of water.
+You can also use fresh pine branches; to do this, they are boiled in a bucket of water for 15 minutes, then filtered and added to the bath.
+Pine baths should be taken at a temperature no higher than 37°C for 20 minutes.

 Starch baths.
-Baths with potato starch are taken rather in exceptional cases, when the patient suffers from severe itching.
-600 g of starch must be diluted to a uniform consistency in 1 liter of water, then add the resulting mass to the bath at a temperature of no more than 36 ° C. Baths with potato starch should be taken no more than 4 times a week for 10 - 15 minutes.
+Baths with potato starch are taken rather in exceptional cases, when the patient is tormented by severe itching.
+600 grams of starch should be diluted to a homogeneous consistency in 1 liter of water, then the resulting mass should be added to a bath at a temperature of no more than 36°C. Baths with potato starch should be taken no more than 4 times a week for 10-15 minutes.

 Soda.
 Soda baths

-perfect for all patients with psoriasis.
+Ideal for all psoriasis patients.
 In addition to its excellent exfoliating effect, baking soda has anti-inflammatory properties.
 Such baths can be taken at least every day, because soda causes allergies only in exceptional cases.
-To prepare a bath, you will need 1 pack of baking soda.
+To prepare a bath you will need 1 pack of soda.
 It should be slowly poured into water and mixed thoroughly until completely dissolved.
-The water temperature should not exceed 37 ° C, the bath should be kept for no more than 20 minutes.
+The water temperature should not exceed 37°C, and you should stay in the bath for no more than 20 minutes.

 Herbal baths.
-A huge number of plants have a number of beneficial effects - relieving inflammation, reducing edema, reducing unpleasant symptoms, and improving blood circulation.
-These herbs include chamomile, celandine, calendula, succession, sage, plantain, St. John's wort.
-Herbal baths are always prepared exclusively with a decoction of plants.
-As a rule, 2 liters of broth is added to the bath.
-The duration of admission should be 20 minutes.
+A huge number of plants have a number of beneficial effects - relieving inflammation, reducing swelling, reducing unpleasant symptoms, improving blood circulation.
+Such herbs include chamomile, celandine, calendula, string, sage, plantain, St. John's wort.
+Baths using herbs are always prepared exclusively from a decoction of plants.
+As a rule, 2 liters of decoction are added to the bath.
+The duration of administration should be 20 minutes.
 The duration of the course to achieve the desired effect is at least 8 weeks.

-Psoriasis today is a poorly understood disease.
-There are many reasons against which the disease develops and, unfortunately, it is impossible to predict the appearance of the disease in a particular person.
-However, numerous studies of scientists and medical statistics allow us to draw certain conclusions about the causes of relapse of the disease, although this is very approximate.
+Psoriasis today is a little-studied disease.
+There are many reasons behind which the disease develops and, unfortunately, it is impossible to somehow predict the appearance of the disease in a particular person.
+However, numerous scientific studies and data medical statistics allow us to draw certain conclusions about the causes of relapses of the disease, although this is very approximate.

 Probably everyone suffering from psoriasis has noticed more than once that the exacerbation of the disease largely depends on the lifestyle and quality of life.
-It can be concluded that even such a serious disease as psoriasis does not proceed uncontrollably and independently of a person's actions.
+It can be concluded that even this serious illness how psoriasis does not proceed uncontrollably and regardless of human actions.

-Therefore, the methods of preventing psoriasis should be as follows:
+Therefore, methods of preventing psoriasis should be as follows:

 • Complete cessation of alcohol and smoking;